The Whidbey Sun & Wind Team

 Electrician Golda Moore works her magic with the wiring for each installation.
 Golda started her electrical training as a teenager with her father Lance, who is involved with commercial installations for WSW.
 She is a licensed residential journey electrician, a NABCEP Certiﬁed PV Installation Professional, and has worked on many residential/grid-tied installs and commercial and battery back-up projects.
 “It has been my pleasure working for Whidbey Sun and Wind.
 Each of us as individuals have had experience in different areas, and have been able to offer this knowledge to the team, and because of that feel valuable.
 We learn from one another, which makes us a stronger.”
 Golda has done work in Africa with NGO Solar Aid, doing upgrades and installs for a school, clinic, and community center.
 In her spare time, Golda also writes curriculum for, and teaches continuing education courses for electricians and electrical trainees, including Photovoltaics and Code Update courses.
 When she is not on the job Golda likes to swim, bike, run, garden, travel, hike, and laugh and make others do the same.

-Adam Wundrow, Project Manager and Installer has worked for Whidbey Sun & Wind since 2011.
+Installer and Electrician Trainee Adam Wundrow, has worked for Whidbey Sun & Wind since 2011.
 He first moved to Whidbey Island in 2008, he spent six months living in the Maxwelton Creek Cohousing Community in a straw-bale house.
 There he discovered renewable energy in practice among the households which included passive solar heating, solar water heating, hydronic in-floor heating, and photovoltaic electricity.
 Later in 2010 he was able to spend three weeks on Orcas Island at the Bullock’s Permaculture Homestead while taking a permaculture design course.
 There he learned even more about renewable energy and ecological design.
 He has since been very eager to learn more and to put concepts and ideas he has learned into practice.
 Adam currently lives on a small biodynamic farm on South Whidbey and enjoys hiking, climbing, and spending time with his two boys, Ian and Ezra.